 "I can't wait until Kurama gets here."
 Kuwabara voiced, once again, what both were thinking, though he did it in a whisper so no one but Makoto could hear.
 "We're like the youngest people in this place."

-Makoto almost said that Kurama was definitely older than anybody else in the vicinity, but she agreed with him, so she didn't feel like being nitpicky.
+Makoto almost said that Kurama was definitely older than anybody else in the vicinity, but she shared the sentiment, so she didn't feel like being nitpicky.
 "There's the other Shuuichi," she replied, nodding towards the groom, who was in a corner of the room talking with some people she didn't know, and who she guessed was his son.